Sanusi Lamido Sanusi: Interregnum

-Reign
+First reign

 On 8 June 2014, Sanusi was selected to succeed his granduncle, Ado Bayero, as the Emir of Kano.
 His enthronement was controversial, with some believing that it was a politically motivated move to avoid corruption charges from his tenure at the central bank.
-Many expected Bayero's son to succeed him as The Emir, and protested Sanusi's appointment.
+Many expected Bayero's son to succeed him, and protested Sanusi's appointment.
 He was crowned Sarki Muhammadu Sunusi II (anglicized as Sanusi) on 9 June 2014, the fifty-seventh monarch of the ancient-city Kano; hierarchically the fourth-most-important Islamic traditional ruler in Nigeria after the Sultan of Sokoto, Shehu of Borno and Emir of Gwandu.

 In November 2014, after Sanusi urged his followers to fight Boko Haram, the Great Mosque of Kano was bombed, with over 150 casualties.
 In December 2014, Boko Haram leader Abubakar Shekau accused Sanusi of deviating from Islam and threatened his life.
 Sanusi replied that he is "safe with Allah", and likened Shekau's extremist comments (describing Sufis as unbelievers) to those of the heretical Islamic preacher Maitatsine.

 During Sanusi's six-year reign, The Emir reinvented himself as a charismatic figure at the crossroads of tradition and modernity.
 Major developments, such as the drafting of a new Muslim family law, construction of a 40,000 books library and vernacular modernization of the 15th century palace took place; and the Durbar festival was promoted internationally.
 Tourism to heritage sites such as the ancient Dala Hill and Gidan Makama increased and was encouraged by Sanusi.
 The Emir also played a role in revamping the ancient city's cultural objects including in clothing where he advocated for the revival of the moribund 14th century dye pits at Kofar Mata – and through his own style and drapery projected the craftsmanship of the city's leading guilds.

 Sanusi also spoke out on government policies, breaking with royal tradition.
 He criticised the government of misplaced priorities.
 In 2017, the emirate council was under investigation for financial irregularities.
 Many saw this as retribution over comments he made against the state government.
 The investigation was later called off by the state legislature following intervention by the ruling class.
 In 2019, Governor Abdullahi Umar Ganduje signed into law the creation of four new emirates; Bichi, Rano, Gaya and Karaye.
 This unprecedented move saw the partitioning of Sanusi's traditional domain as Emir.
 According to the law, out of the 44 local government areas in the state, Sanusi as Emir of Kano will preside over just 10 local government areas; with the remainder carved up amongst the new emirates.
 In March 2020, the state legislature launched a new investigation against The Emir for violation of "traditional practices", this was coming after a high court ruling restraining the corruption investigation against Sanusi.